Change

 • Human resource risks

-2. Response to risks that hinder to execute business scenario
+2. ii.
+Response to risks that hinder the execution of business scenarios.

 In order to systematically check the latent risks in the business plan, the Group are also constantly assessing and confirming the response plans and implementation progress for a wide range of business-related risks and, if needed, executing revision to the response plans including risk assessment.